hammal/quadrature-leapfrog-simulations/README.md

 Additionally, bode plots, state distribution, control signal distribution, PSD, filter impulse response, and time evolution of estimate are given in the [./figures/excess_loop_delay_fixed)](./figures/excess_loop_delay_fixed/) directory.

 ### Fig. 13: Component Variations
-As this plot was generated with proprietary software, we are not able to share the full source code.
+As this plot was generated with proprietary software, we cannot share the source code.

 ### Fig. 15 and Fig. 16: Opamp Implementation
 The opamp implementation uses ngspice for circuit-level simulations.
-In addition, the [cbacd] toolbox is leveraged to generate spice netlist from the high-level models as used in the prior simulations.
+In addition, the [cbadc] toolbox is leveraged to generate spice netlist from the high-level models as used in the prior simulations.
 To execute these simulation type
 ```zsh
 python opamp.py simulate setup local
 ./bash_scripts/local_simulation.sh